pydantic/pydantic/docs/examples/validators.md

 In this example, we construct a validator that checks that each user's password is not in a list of forbidden passwords specified by the parent model.

-One way to do this is to place the validator in the parent model, with the field data from the nested model being accessible via a parameter.
+One way to do this is to place a custom validator on the outer model:

 ```py
 from typing import List